MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 That JSON file has the following required lines:

 * **name** - this is the theme name, which is the only required field
-* **dataColors** - A list of hexcode color codes to use for data in Power BI Desktop visuals.
+* **dataColors** - A list of hex code color codes to use for data in Power BI Desktop visuals.
 The list can contain as many or as few colors as desired
 * **background**, **foreground**, and **tableAccent** - These values are colors that should be applied in various types of visuals.
 The **foreground** applies to textbox text, KPI goal text, multi-row card text, card value text, gauge callout text, vertical slicer element text, and **table** and **matrix** total and values text.
 The **background** applies to button fill, and combo chart label background.
 How these colors are used depends on the specific visual style applied.
 The **table** and **matrix** visuals apply these styles by default.

 To apply a style to a **table** or **matrix** visual, select the visual and in the **Visualizations** pane select the **Format** section, then expand **Matrix style** and select a style from the **Style** drop-down.